-Last Updated on: 6th February 2024, 11:41 am
+Last Updated on: 29th July 2024, 11:44 am

 What would football be without the actual ball?
 Footballs feature heavily in British history and have gone through a long journey to get to where we are now.
 The creation of modern football is generally credited to Sheffield F.C. by two sportsmen back in 1858 but people were kicking spheres around well before that date.
-In fact, it can be traced back as far as 300 BC, so footballs have quite the interesting history.
+In fact, it can be traced back as far as 300 BC, so footballs have quite an interesting history.

 Early Footballs